SACHSTech/careers-in-computer-science-VikasiniIndla/README.md

 * Able to work in a team environment

 [Click here](https://ca.indeed.com/jobs?q=Robotics+Control+Software+Engineer&l=Kitchener%2C+ON&vjk=3c08361634c7d3f7) to apply or find more information about this job
+### **_Mid Level Job_**
+Company: The Headhunters

+Salary: $80 000 - $110 000 per year

+City: Dundas, Ontario

+Job Description:

+Your job will be to develop and test software, hardware and robotic products to be used in minimally invasive surgery (MIS).
+You will work on products with augmented reality, robotics, biocompatible materials, and software development.
+Your role in this job is to assist in the development of new modules, review code, develop a robotic arm, lead the automated testing platform for the arms software, prototyping the hardware and software and to identify risks and opportunities.

+Additional Skills/Experience:

+* 4+ years experience in engineering
+* Masters or bachelor’s degree in Electrical, Software, Mechanical, Mechatronics, Computer Engineering or Computer science related
+3+ years of experience in object-oriented programming
+* Experience with Robot Operating Systems- ROS
+* Experience with proximity sensors, odometry sensors, motors
+* Experience with microcontrollers/microprocessors and automated software testing
+* Experience with CAD
+* Have attention to detail and accuracy
+* Prior experience working with a robotic arm
+* Experience with multi-threading/multi-processing and inter process communication (IPC)
+* Knowledge of machine learning
+* An understanding of some foundational topics in robotics (kinematics, control systems, motion planning, motor control, computer vision)
+* Written and Oral communication skills
+* Presentation skills

+[Click here](https://www.glassdoor.ca/Job/robotics-software-engineer-ros-jobs-SRCH_KO0,30.htm) to apply or find more information about this job
 ### **_Senior Level Job_**
 Company: Axion Group Inc